Already a customer?

 We may process your date of birth (“date of birth data”).
 Your date of birth will be processed for the purposes of confirming you are 18 or over and therefore legally able to purchase alcohol.
 The legal basis for this processing is compliance with legal obligations, namely the Licensing Act 2003.

 We may process your transaction data (“transaction data”).
 The transaction data may include information relating to your previous transactions, including purchases of goods or services and Angel payments.
 The transaction data may include your name, billing address, delivery address, telephone number, email address and purchase history.
 It may be processed for the purposes of supplying the purchased goods or services and keeping proper records of those transactions.
 The legal basis for this processing is the performance of a contract between you and us.
+Your transaction data may also be used to personalise offers and messages based on the products you order.
+The legal basis for this processing is our legitimate interests, namely providing better services to you including marketing based on your preferences.
+If you do not wish to receive personalised offers, you can exercise your right to object.

 We may process financial information (“financial data”) you share with us.
 The financial data may include your encrypted card details, name and billing address.
 The financial data may be processed for the purposes of processing your Angel payments, speedy check-out, easy refunds and to prevent fraud.
 The legal basis for this processing is the performance of a contract between you and us.